Judaism and Mormonism: Baptism

 Baptism is a water purification ritual where one is immersed in water.
 The practice of purification via immersion exists in many cultures.
 The word baptize derives from the Greek word βάπτειν (the infinitive; also listed as the 1st person singular present active indicative βαπτίζω, which loosely means "to dip, bathe, or wash").

 The Christian ritual of baptism traces back to the baptism of Jesus by John the Baptist, who the Bible says baptized Jesus in the Jordan River.
 Latter-Day Saint belief holds that baptisms were performed in Adam and Eve's day.

-Baptism is a required ordinance and ritual cleansing process when joining the Church of Jesus Christ of Latter-day Saints, and is considered to be a purification process in one's conversion.
+Baptism is a required ordinance and ritual cleansing process when joining the LDS Church, and is considered to be a purification process in one's conversion.
 In the event of one's excommunication or adoption of another faith, individuals are required to be rebaptized when returning to the church.
 Baptism is also seen as symbolic of the death and resurrection of Jesus Christ with the water representing the grave.
 After the one being baptized is determined to be worthy through an interview with their priesthood leader, he is dressed in white clothing, symbolizing the purification of the baptism.
 The ordinance is performed by a priest of the Aaronic priesthood or any holder of the Melchizedek priesthood.
 Latter-Day Saint children are not baptized until they turn eight years old, which is considered to be the age of accountability.

 In the past, it was common for Latter Day Saints to be re-baptized for health, or as a re-affirmation of belief.
 This practice slowly diminished and is no longer practiced by any of the mainstream denominations.